emqx/emqx-dashboard5/public/static/config.md

   Default = `"contains_object_list"`

-  Policy for publishing UPDATE event message to EMQ X.<br>
+  Policy for publishing UPDATE event message to EMQX.<br>
     - always: send update events as long as the UPDATE request is received.
     - contains_object_list: send update events only if the UPDATE request carries any Object List.